ekedonald/1-Linux-Practice-Project/README.md

 ![adduser_passwd_command](./images/34.%20adduser,%20passwd%20command.png)

-* To delete a user account, use the deluser commmand:
+* To delete a user account, use the deluser commmand as shown below:

 ```bash
 deluser frank